zkamvar/digroot/README.md

 [![Travis-CI Build Status](https://travis-ci.org/zkamvar/digroot.svg?branch=master)](https://travis-ci.org/zkamvar/digroot)

 The goal of digroot is to calculate digital roots.
 A digital root is a single digit that is obtained through a recursive sum of digits.
+This coincides with taking the remainder modulo nine, except for integers which are divisible by nine.

-This package was inspired by a [Tweet from Thomas Morill](https://twitter.com/tsmorrill/status/1028108510746226688)
+This package was inspired by a [Tweet from Thomas Morrill](https://twitter.com/tsmorrill/status/1028108510746226688)

 For example, the digital root of 77 is 5: